 Rose Tibayan is an award-winning broadcast journalist and digital media entrepreneur.
 She began her news career as a production assistant with NBC Nightly News in New York City, and went on to become a general assignment reporter, anchor, and producer at WPVI-TV (ABC) in Philadelphia, WINK-TV (CBS) Fort Myers, and KUAM-TV (NBC) Guam.

-Currently, she works as a freelance writer and producer, creating multimedia content for clients, non-profits, and cultural institutions.
+Currently, she works as a freelance writer and producer, creating multimedia content.
 Since 2015, Rose has been a content strategist for the Digital Co-Curation team at The Field Museum of Natural History in Chicago where she enterprises digital content, researches facts, interviews story subjects, writes and edits a monthly online newsletter, manages social media accounts, and produces video story packages related to the Anthropology Department's 10,000-object Philippines Collection.

 In 2011, Rose was awarded a Kaiser Family Foundation Health Reporting Media Fellowship at KTVU-TV (FOX) San Francisco where she enterprised, wrote, and produced an exclusive three-part public health series called, “The Dental Epidemic of Alameda County.”
 The series received a national 2012 Excellence in Journalism Award (Public Health category) from the Association of Healthcare Journalists (AHCJ).
 She is also the recipient of three Telly Awards for Excellence in multimedia production.